 • Check Eligibility: Review the Social Security Administration’s (SSA) eligibility requirements for disability benefits to ensure you meet the criteria for narcolepsy.

-• Apply Online or In-Person: You can apply for disability benefits online through the SSA website or by visiting your local Social Security office to complete an application in person.
+• Apply Online or In-Person: You can apply for Social Security disability benefits online through the SSA website or by visiting your local Social Security office to complete an application in person.

 • Complete the Application: Provide accurate and detailed information on the disability application form, including your personal information, work history, medical condition, and treatment details.